Magic Pengel: The Quest for Color: Technology

 The drawing technology used to draw characters was based on Takeo Igarashi's "Teddy" software.

+Marketing

+Prior to release, the game was advertised at the 2001 Nihon SF Taikai as well as in Japanese cinemas playing Spirited Away.

+During around four months, between Sep 3rd and Oct 31st of 2001, doodles drawn by various players and artists were collected.

+Later that year, the game had a playable demo at the 2001 Tokyo Game Show.

+Near the release date, 29 different versions of the game's commercial were played on TV, in an attempt to break the then Guinness World Record of 17.

+After release, a doodle drawing contest was held for one month, from July 12th to August 12th of 2002.
+It offered special prizes such as the theme song in single format, artwork stickers, a PS2 memory card, and a framed celluloid animation frame.

 Reception

 Magic Pengel received "average" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 32 out of 40.

 IGNs Jeremy Dunham found that the monster creation system lives up to its potential for creating unique-looking creatures and providing gameplay depth, since different body parts, colors, and sizes affect abilities and statistics in battle.
 Despite considering the rock-paper-scissors battle system simplistic on paper, he greatly enjoyed it thanks to the variety of attacks and magic spells that could be discovered with each custom monster.
 Issues he discovered included a hard-to-control camera, a short and repetitive main quest, and an unremarkable soundtrack.
 Dunham did, however, enjoy the colorful graphical style and pleasant character designs.
 He concluded that while the game probably would not appeal to a wide audience, it had the makings of a cult classic.